The Department of Anthropology at Colorado State University

 • At least three credits in anthropology and three in geography

 Electives in theory and/or specific topics (15 credits)

 • Must include one course in each of the three subdisciplines of anthropology and one course from geography.

 • If these specific requirements are met at the Master’s level, then the student can choose any courses relevant to their training.

 • One elective or methods course (3 credits) must be taken outside the Department.

-Additional credits for thesis work, independent study, or electives (12 credits)
+Additional credits for dissertation work, independent study, or electives (12 credits)